 About me

 Are you in your 20s and feeling stuck, lost, or unsure of yourself, while everyone else seems to have things figured out?
-Or are you a parent trying to adjust to the changes that can come as children grow older and relationships shift?
+Or are you an older adult navigating a period of change?

 Hello, I’m Jen.
-I’m an accredited counsellor offering in-person counselling in Newcastle-upon-Tyne on Saturdays.
+I’m an accredited counsellor offering online counselling on Thursday evenings, and in-person counselling in Gosforth, Newcastle upon Tyne on Saturdays.

-With extensive experience of working with young people in the criminal justice system and university students, I bring a deep understanding of this complex life stage, and will support you as you reconnect with its opportunities for growth, new experiences, and fun.
+With extensive experience of working with young people in the criminal justice system and university students, I bring a deep understanding of this complex life stage, and provide a warm, grounded space in which you can explore who you are, what you want, and how you want to live

 If you’ve tried CBT or other structured approaches before, and are looking for something deeper and more relational, then psychotherapeutic counselling may be a good option for you.
 Our sessions will be more open and exploratory.
 At times they may feel challenging, but often deeply rewarding as you begin to find your own voice and uncover what truly matters to you.